rickwassing/cicada-develop/docs/overview-method.rst

 .. note::

     For ActivInsight GeneActiv devices, the calibration 'offset' and 'gains' are already stored in each device, and these values are used to calibrate the Raw Data when it is imported into Cicada.
+There is no need to recalibrate this Raw Data again here.

+Reject Events can be defined manually, or Cicada can automatically detect them by using an adaption of GGIR's automatic non-wear detection algorithm (`DOI: 10.1371/journal.pone.0061691 <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0061691>`_).

 **To automatically detect non-wear segments as Reject Events,**